 Member of the Ma-Yi Writers Lab since 2004.

-Lloyd Suh is the author of The Chinese Lady (upcoming at Barrington Stage, Ma-Yi, and Milwaukee Rep), Charles Francis Chan Jr’s Exotic Oriental Murder Mystery (NAATCO, forthcoming at the Guthrie Theatre with Mu Performing Arts, and at Princeton University), The Wong Kids in the Secret of the Space Chupacabra Go!, Jesus in India, Great Wall Story, The Children of Vonderly, Masha No Home and others, produced with Ma-Yi, The Play Company, Ensemble Studio Theatre, La Mama ETC, Magic Theatre (SF), Denver Center Theatre Company, Children’s Theatre Company (MN), East West Players (LA), and internationally at the Cultural Center of the Philippines in Manila, and with PCPA in Seoul, Korea, and forthcoming at Halcyon Theatre in Chicago with A-Squared), Jesus in India (Magic, Ma-Yi), Great Wall Story (Denver Center), and others.
-He has received support from the NEA Arena Stage New Play Development program, the Andrew W. Mellon Launching New Plays Into the Repertoire initiative via the Lark Play Development Center, the New York Foundation for the Arts, the New York State Council on the Arts, Jerome Foundation, Theatre Communications Group and Dramatists Guild.
+Lloyd Suh is the author of The Chinese Lady (upcoming at Barrington Stage, Ma-Yi, and Milwaukee Rep), Charles Francis Chan Jr’s Exotic Oriental Murder Mystery (NAATCO, forthcoming at the Guthrie Theatre with Mu Performing Arts, and at Princeton University), The Wong Kids in the Secret of the Space Chupacabra Go!, Jesus in India, Great Wall Story, The Children of Vonderly, Masha No Home and others, produced with Ma-Yi, The Play Company, Ensemble Studio Theatre, La Mama ETC, Magic Theatre (SF), ArtsEmerson (MA), Denver Center Theatre Company, Children’s Theatre Company (MN), East West Players (LA), and internationally at the Cultural Center of the Philippines in Manila, and with PCPA in Seoul, Korea, and forthcoming at Halcyon Theatre in Chicago with A-Squared), Jesus in India (Magic, Ma-Yi), Great Wall Story (Denver Center), and others.
+He has received support from the NEA Arena Stage New Play Development program, the Andrew W. Mellon Launching New Plays Into the Repertoire initiative via The Lark, the New York Foundation for the Arts, the New York State Council on the Arts, Jerome Foundation, Theatre Communications Group and Dramatists Guild.
 His plays have been published by Samuel French, Playscripts, Smith & Kraus, Duke University Press and American Theater magazine.
-He is a member of Ensemble Studio Theatre and The Actors Studio, an alum of EST’s Youngblood and the Soho Rep Writer Director Lab, and from 2005-2010 served as Artistic Director of Second Generation and Co-Director of the Ma-Yi Writers Lab.
+He is a member of Ensemble Studio Theatre and The Actors Studio, an alum of Youngblood and the Soho Rep Writer Director Lab, and from 2005-2010 served as Artistic Director of Second Generation and Co-Director of the Ma-Yi Writers Lab.
 He currently serves on the Dramatists Guild Council and has since 2011 served as Director of Artistic Programs at The Lark.